The Minnesota State Fair announced June 19th that 27 new foods will make an appearance at the Great Minnesota Get Together in 2018.

 - From Blue Moon Dine-In Theater which is across the street from Adventure Park.

 - Two cold-smoked ice cream flavors include COLD BREW COFFEE flavored ice cream and another with vanilla beans is served with bacon candy.

-- My take: Mike and Steph at Blue Moon knock it out of the park year after year.
+- My take: I’ve had a couple bites and it’s worth splitting with a few people.
+Mike and Steph at Blue Moon knock it out of the park year after year.
 Their bread pudding is an honorable mention in my favorite fair foods list.
 And their booth is a great place to hide on a hot day.
-I cannot wait to try that cold brew coffee ice cream.

 Swedish Meatball Smorgas

 - From The Blue Barn in the West End Market.